As there are no right or wrong questions when it comes to eye loss, if you cannot see the answer here please do not hesitate to email us.

 In children, this can vary greatly dependant on age.
 As an example, a new born through to the age of two can require up to 15 prosthesis including conformers.
 However, this will slow up drastically after the age of two years when the rate of growth slows.

-Why do I need to get it polished every four months?
+Why should i get it polished every four to six months?

 Can I swim with my prosthesis in?